exoji2e/kattis-helper/README.md

 # Kattis helper

-- fetch the sample data for every problem
+- fetch the sample data for every problem in a kattis-contest
 - run your solution against all `testcase.in` and `testcase.ans` files in a directory.

+## Install:
+Run `./install.sh` to:

+- Install dependencies
+- Create links to fetcher.py & run.py in `$HOME/.local/bin`.

 ## Install dependencies: